Improved Gradient based Adversarial Attacks for Quantized Networks: Robustness Evaluation of

-Recently, it has been shown that several defense mechanisms intentionally or unintentionally break gradient descent and cause obfuscated gradients and thus exhibit a false sense of security~\cite{athalye2018obfuscated}.
+\paragraph{Identifying Obfuscated Gradients.} Recently, it has been shown that several defense mechanisms intentionally or unintentionally break gradient descent and cause obfuscated gradients and thus exhibit a false sense of security~\citenew{athalye2018obfuscated}.
 Several gradient based adversarial attacks tend to fail to produce adversarial perturbations in scenarios where the gradients are uninformative, referred to as gradient masking.
 Gradient masking can occur due to shattered gradients, stochastic gradients or exploding and vanishing gradients.
 We try to identify gradient masking in binary networks based on the empirical checks provided in~\cite{athalye2018obfuscated}.
-If any of these checks fail, it indicates an issue of gradient masking in binarized neural networks.
+If any of these checks fail, it indicates gradient masking issue in \bnns.

-To illustrate this, we analyse the effects of varying different hyperparameters of \gls{PGD} attack on various binarized networks trained on \cifar{-10} using \sresnet{-18} architecture.
-Even though varying \gls{PGD} perturbation bound does not show any signs of gradient masking, varying attack iterations and black-box vs white-box results clearly indicate gradient masking issues as depicted in \figref{fig:obfuscated}.
+To illustrate this, we analyse the effects of varying different hyperparameters of \gls{PGD} attack on \acrshort{BNN}s trained on \cifar{-10} using \sresnet{-18} architecture.
+Even though varying \gls{PGD} perturbation bound does not show any signs of gradient masking, varying attack iterations and black-box vs white-box results (on \sresnet{-18} and \svgg{-16}) clearly indicate gradient masking issues as depicted in \figref{fig:obfuscated}.
+The black-box attack outperforming white-box attack for \bnns{} certainly indicates gradient masking issues since the black-box attack do not use the gradient information from model being attacked.
 Here, our black-box model to a \acrshort{BNN} is the analogous floating point network trained on the same dataset and the attack is the same \gls{PGD} with $L_{\infty}$ bound.

-These checks demonstrate that \acrshort{BNN}s are prone to gradient masking and exhibit a fake sense of security.
-Note that, shattered gradients occur due to non-differentiable components in the defense mechanism and stochastic gradients are caused by randomized gradients due to randomly transformed input or randomly transformed network.
-To this end, since \acrshort{BNN}s are trainable from scratch and does not have randomized gradients\footnote{Even though, \acrshort{BNN}s have binary weights, once trained, there is no non-differentiable or randomized component in the parameter quantized network but the gradients are evaluated at a discrete point.}, we can narrow down gradient masking issue to vanishing or exploding gradients.
-Since, vanishing or exploding gradients occur due to poor signal propagation, by introducing a single scalar, we discuss two different approaches to mitigate this issue, which lead to almost $100\%$ success rate for gradient based attacks on \acrshort{BNN}s.
+\textit{These checks demonstrate that \acrshort{BNN}s are prone to gradient masking and exhibit fake robustness.} Note, shattered gradients occur due to non-differentiable components in the defense mechanism and stochastic gradients are caused by randomized gradients.
+Since \acrshort{BNN}s are trainable from scratch and does not have randomized gradients, we narrow down gradient masking issue to vanishing or exploding gradients.
+Since, vanishing or exploding gradients occur due to poor signal propagation, by introducing a single scalar, we discuss two approaches to mitigate this issue, which lead to almost $100\%$ success rate for gradient based attacks on \acrshort{BNN}s.